Arlorean/Quiz/quiz.md

 ---

-## 8. What does Homer call the pig in Simpsons the Movie?
+## 8. What does Homer call the pig in The Simpsons Movie?

 ---